jburditt/Angular-Bootstrap/frontend/README.md

   "fullswing-angular-library": "file:../../fullswing-angular/dist/fullswing-angular-library",
 ```

-## To-Do List
-- Toast example page
-- Authentication
-  - Auth guard blocks host url change needed for the login redirect to `/admin`
-  - The `/admin` after login link does not do anything the first time, auth guard is likely not piping observable correctly for this edge case

 ## Development server

 Run `ng s` for a dev server.
 Navigate to `https://localhost:4200/`.
 The application will automatically reload if you change any of the source files.